-Study 4 was a direct replication of Study 3, with the exception of several changes. except for the following changes.
+Study 4 was a direct replication of Study 3, albeit with a few modifications.
 Study 3 found that participants in the Anti Free Will Condition were more likely to fail the attention check than participants in the Pro Free Will condition.
-To test whether this finding was due to our manipulation influencing participant’s level of attention, we added a second attention check question which was unrelated to the content of our manipulation.
-We specified in our preregistration that the attention checks would be used unless a chi squared test of differences found evidence that the rate of failure was different across conditions.
+To test whether this finding was due to our manipulation influencing participants’ level of attention, we added a second attention check question which was unrelated to the content of our manipulation.
+We specified in our preregistration that the attention checks would be used if a chi-squared test of differences revealed that the rate of failure was different across conditions.
 Additionally, because we were interested in testing whether political affiliation influenced the effect of our manipulation, we selectively recruited equal numbers of liberals and conservatives.
-Finally, we added several exploratory measures which are not reported here but are included in the supplemental materials (our preregistration explicitly stated which measures were exploratory).
+Finally, we added several exploratory measures that are not reported here but are included in the supplemental materials (our preregistration explicitly stated which measures were exploratory).

-We predicted that the free will manipulation would result in a significant change in support for inequality among conservatives, but not among liberals.
+As outlined in the pre-registration, we predicted that the free will manipulation would result in a significant change in support for inequality among conservatives, but not among liberals.
 Additionally, we planned to test whether the manipulation influenced support for redistribution, and to test whether the manipulation had a significant indirect effect on support for inequality though free will.
 We planned to conduct both of these analyses separately for liberal and conservative participants.
 Hypotheses, sample size, and analysis plan were preregistered at aspredicted.com prior to data collection.

 Methods